News & Trending Tax News

 stanciuc/Adobe capital gains tax text

-If you’re unsure what assets qualify for capital gains tax, consult a tax professional.
-They can help you navigate calculating what taxes you owe, as well as strategies to reduce future taxes as you continue to build wealth.
+If you're unsure what assets qualify for capital gains tax, consult a tax professional.
+They can help you navigate calculating what taxes you owe, as well as strategies to reduce future taxes as you continue to check up on your financial health.

 These might include holding onto assets for longer before selling or executing a 1031 exchange.